Trustless verifiable data infrastructure powered by zero-knowledge proofs

 anvil

-Finally, to test proving navigate to any of the examples within /examples directory, run following commands to build example's contracts:
+Finally, to test proving navigate to examples/simple directory, and run following commands to build example's contracts:

 forge soldeer install